 This Charter is primarily targeted at those responsible for the definition of the Access policy to any given Research Infrastructure and, therefore, at the Research Infrastructures themselves, at the institutions to which they belong and at their respective research funding organisations.

-A number of resources complement this Charter providing best practices and concrete guidance on the topics raised to those responsible for the definition of Access policies.
+To ensure the largest applicability, the Charter is a non-prescriptive and concise reference acting as a benchmark for Research Infrastructures.
+A number of resources can complement this Charter providing best practices and concrete guidance on the topics raised to those responsible for the definition of Access policies.

 While expressing the European approach for Access to Research Infrastructures, this Charter is offered as a reference document worldwide.